terrameijar/capital_finder/README.md

 # Capitals
-Displays capital city of any country.
+Displays capital city of any country. `capitals` requires nothing more than a standard Python 3 installation.

 ## Installation
 TODO: Add installation instructions